BrunoZell/CollectiveIntelligence/litepaper.md

 After desired action paths have been identified, users commit to conditional actions by publishing _Commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

-Do it.
-Or not.
-Record evidence.
+Then subjects go ahead and do it, or they won't, depending in their final decision in the moment of the act.
+Subjects may purposefuly record evidence to later prove they caused certain economic activity.

-Evaluate wants continuously on all observations as a measure for economic health.
+Wants are evaluated continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value.
+Unfulfilled critical wants are indicators of failing coordination.

 ## Coordination Markets